andreas-barnensbibliotek/moodstocks-phonegap-demo-app/android/README.md

     * Resources related to these 2 activity

 1. Git clone this repo.

+1. Open the repo and copy everything inside `www` folder to `android/Demo/assets/www`.

-2. Import our demo project into your preferred IDE.
+2. Use your preferred IDE to open the android project.

 3. Set up the Moodstocks SDK: please refere to this [step-by-step tutorial](https://developers.moodstocks.com/doc/tuto-android/1).

-4. Copy all the files inside `www` folder to `android/Demo/assets/www`.
-4. Copy `MoodstocksPlugin.js` into `android/Demo/assets/www/js`.
+4. Open the plugin repo and copy `MoodstocksPlugin.js` into `android/Demo/assets/www/js`.

-4. Copy these files into package `com.moodstocks.phonegap.plugin`:
+4. Drag and drop `android/src` folder to your project.

+  * Following 3 files will be added to `com.moodstocks.phonegap.plugin`:
       * MoodstocksPlugin.java
       * MoodstocksScanActivity.java
       * MoodstocksOverlay.java

-4. Replace `Demo.java` in `com.moodstocks.phonegap.demo` by `Demo.java` in our plugin folder.
+  * `Demo.java` inside `com.moodstocks.phonegap.demo` will be updated.

 5. Configure your API key & secret in `MoodstocksPlugin.java` which can be found inside the package `com.moodstocks.phonegap.plugin`